-To keep a handle on your usage, install and properly set a programmable thermostat to automatically increase the temperature when you’re awake, and reduce the temperature at night when everyone is asleep and while you’re away from home.
-To stay comfortable around the house, put on an extra layer of clothing or use a blanket to stay warm without touching the thermostat.
+To keep a handle on your usage, install and set a programmable thermostat to automatically increase the temperature when you’re awake and reduce the temperature when everyone is asleep or while you’re away from home.
+To stay comfortable around the house, put on an extra layer of clothing or use a blanket to stay warm.
 With proper use throughout the year, programmable thermostats can save you about $180 annually in energy costs.

 Longer bill cycles